SolarFactories/terraform-provider-dependencytrack/docs/resources/team_permission.md

 page_title: "dependencytrack_team_permission Resource - dependencytrack"
 subcategory: ""
 description: |-
   Manages the attachment of a Permission to a Team.
+Conflicts with dependencytrack_team_permissions.
 ---

 # dependencytrack_team_permission (Resource)

 Manages the attachment of a Permission to a Team.
+Conflicts with `dependencytrack_team_permissions`.

 ## Example Usage